sarajag/foundry-samples/samples/microsoft/infrastructure-setup/15-private-network-standard-agent-setup/README.md

 1. Review network requirements and plan Virtual Network address space (e.g., 192.168.0.0/16 or an alternative non-overlapping address space)

 2. Two subnets are needed as well:
-    - **Agent Subnet** (e.g., 192.168.0.0/24): Hosts Agent client for Agent workloads, delegated to Microsoft.App/environments
+    - **Agent Subnet** (e.g., 192.168.0.0/24): Hosts Agent client for Agent workloads, delegated to Microsoft.App/environments.
+The recommended size should be /24 for this delegated subnet.
     - **Private endpoint Subnet** (e.g. 192.168.1.0/24): Hosts private endpoints
     - Ensure that the address spaces for these subnets do not overlap with any existing networks in your Azure environment or reserved IP ranges like the following: 169.254.0.0/16, 172.30.0.0/16, 172.31.0.0/16, 192.0.2.0/24, 0.0.0.0/8, 127.0.0.0/8, 100.100.0.0/17, 100.100.192.0/19, 100.100.224.0/19, 10.0.0.0/8.